Major study. Minor study. GPA. UAC. SSAF. ATAR.

 School – a unit of the university that administers the courses in a discipline.

 Session – a period of time during which classes are held; kind of like a school term.
-CSU has three sessions, each lasting around 10–12 weeks.
+Charles Sturt has three sessions, each lasting around 10–12 weeks.

 Student Services and Amenities Fee (SSAF) – a fee we use to maintain and enhance the services and amenities we provide for students, such as counselling, advocacy, legal and financial support, health promotion, welfare, disability, childcare, social inclusion and many more.
 We calculate this fee based on the number of subjects you’re enrolled in for a session.

 Subject – the individual area of knowledge you study each session, with a number of subjects making up a course.
-At CSU, most subjects are worth 8 points and take one session to complete.
+At Charles Sturt, most subjects are worth 8 points and take one session to complete.

 Subject points – a value we assign to each subject to reflect its relative weighting.
-At CSU, a standard one-session subject is worth 8 points.
+At Charles Sturt, a standard one-session subject is worth 8 points.